Frequently Asked Questions about CSUEB Learning Environments

 - How do I know if a reservation is there for the VCL if I can't see it?

-Labs that are listed as General Use are available when not already reserved for a class.
-Labs that are listed as Discipline Specific or Specialized are only available by request through the academic department or college as noted on the lists of computer labs.
+General Use Labs are available when not already reserved for a class.
+Labs listed as Discipline Specific or Specialized are only available by request through the associated academic department or college.

-General Use computer labs are scheduled via the link "Computer Lab Reservations" on the Faculty Web page.
-(Labs defined as Discipline Specific or Specialized are not booked through this link, but must be reserved through the associated department or college.)
-After filling out the fields at the top of the Lab Reservation form, click to select Computer Lab yes/no. Complete the last fields, select the preferred lab from the dropdown menu, and then click Submit.
+General Use computer labs are scheduled via "Computer Lab Reservations" on the Faculty Web page.
+(Discipline Specific or Specialized labs are not booked through this link, but must be reserved through the associated department or college.)
+After filling out the fields at the top of the Lab Reservation form, click to select Computer Lab YES.
+Complete the last fields, select the preferred lab from the dropdown menu, and then click Submit.
 Instructions for the form are linked at the top of the page.
-Please note that a Service Desk ticket must be opened if there are software or hardware requirements or questions about accessing the room.
-There is a link to the Service Desk at the bottom of the form.
+Please note that a Service Desk ticket must be opened if there are special software or hardware requirements.
+Questions about accessing the room should be directed to the Campus Locksmith.

-See the online documentation on Smart Classroom and Computer Lab use.
+Read the online documentation about Smart Classrooms and Computer Labs.
 If you need additional support, open a Service Desk ticket.
-Please be specific about the type of training you need.
+Please be specific about the type of help you need.

-When you make the reservation for the Computer Lab, you will receive instructions on how to gain access.
-Many labs have keypad door locks and those that don't are opened for your class by UPD or Facilities.
+When you make a reservation for the Computer Lab, you will receive instructions by email.
+To obtain a key or code, submit a Key Request.
 If you arrive at a room and find it locked during non-business hours, contact UPD.
 For Discipline Specific labs, contact the responsible college or academic department.

 Call 885-4357 (885-help) for immediate assistance.
 If there is an issue with one of the student stations, please open a Service Desk ticket to report it.